yanicells/UniSort/project-notes.md

 - SEO optimization
 - Vercel analytics
 - Pagination/Loading only when needed and filters
-- Make each post (the modal thing not link to the single post)
 - Freedom wall
     - Filters for universities, date, likes, comments